-Child's Name: Teacher: Teacher:

-is to be brought must be kept in the

-Dates to Admini ster (up to 5 days): through

-Name of Medica ation: Dose: Route:(oral, topical, drops)
+Child's Name: Teacher: All medication is to be brought into the sch container. ool by the parent and must be kept in the original Dates to Administer (up to 5 days): through Name of Medication: Dose: Route: (oral, topical, drops)

-your child's age or weight is not l isted we cannot e or weight appropriate.
-If n without a note on file form
+\ Medication must be prescription or if over the counter, must be age or weight appropriate.
+If your child's age or weight is not listed we cannot give the medication without a note on file form your doctor or pharmacist with the correct dosage for weight or age of your child.

-Refrigeration Ne eeded: Yes No (Circle O ne)
+Refrigeration Needed: Yes No (Circle One)

-effects and spec A copy of the pate cific instructions dose spoon with must accompa ny this form. harmacy stating desired
+\Side Effects\ A copy of the patient information sheet from the pharmacy stating desired effects and specific instructions must accompany this form.

+Please enclose a dose spoon with which to administer medicine.

 DATE TIME A.M.
 TIME P.M.
-PAREN T SIGNATURE
+PARENT SIGNATURE

-chool to administer the

-above-mentioned d medication to m ny child for the d lates and time indic eated.
+By my signature above, I authorize Bishop Noland Episcopal Day School to administer the abovementioned medication to my child for the dates and time indicated.

-For Office Use (Only:
+For Office Use Only:

 DATE TIME A.M.
 TIME P.M.
-PAREN T SIGNATURE
+PARENT SIGNATURE

-APPENDIX D3: PHYSICIANS REQUEST TO CARRY MEDICATION AND SELF ADMINISTER
+APPENDIX D3

-PK2-10th (Long Term)
+PK2-12th (Long Term)